 Adding potatoes to tacos tends to be a regional thing and is very popular in New Mexico, where my mother’s family is from.
 No matter where you come from or what type of tacos you’re used to, you will appreciate the potato trick.
 Adding potatoes stretches a single pound of ground beef to feed a larger family, while in no way sacrificing flavor.
+Or, skip the ground beef altogether and just cook up the potatoes for delicious and filling vegetarian tacos!

 - 1 lb ground beef